TheCondor07/Starcraft2ArchipelagoData/README.md

 4. Find a folder labeled 'Starcraft 2' and copy it.
 5. Paste this Starcraft 2 folder into the folder created or found in step 2.

+These steps have been shown to work for some people for some people having issues with launching the game.
+If you are still having issues check out our [Discord](https://discord.com/invite/8Z65BR2) for help.

 # Gameplay changes
 * Both versions of each branching mission is available to play and is required to be played to get all items, IE: Havens Fall/Safe Haven.
 * Conflicting researches in the labatory are both available except for the ones outlined within the Starcraft 2 yaml file.